Day Hiking Packing List: Our Favorite Gear

 Bug bands

-• These work well!
+• These are stretchy rubber bracelts and they work well.
 Wear them around your wrists and socks and you’ll notice mosquitos keeping their distance.
 Unfortunately, they are a one-time-use item, and the citronella smell wears off after a few hours.

 Bug stickers